meverett1167/azure-f5-lb-ftp/README.md

 ### Verify application
 There is also a URL for the app that is deployed and protected by BIG-IP.
 Visit this URL and inspect your IP headers and other information about your connection.
 It may take a few mins (approx 5 mins) after the Azure deployment has completed for the application to be up and running, and reachable via the URL provided in the outputs.
+- the web app should be available over HTTP and HTTPS a few minutes after deployment
+- the FTP site should be available via both Active and Passive FTP
+  - remember that some FTP clients behave differently than others.
+In my testing I primarily used FileZilla to successfully test Active and Passive FTP connections after a fresh deployment.
+- by default, the FTP site allow Read access, not Write access.
+To change this, SSH to the app server and edit /etc/vsftp.conf.
+If you don't know how to do this, set up your FTP server of choice within your Azure environment.

+## Questions and Comments
+Please raise a GitHub issue if you'd like this demo extended for other use cases!